 - 1. You will need to collect some specific information about your site, its location, your monitor ID, and your time zone.
 Details are below. - 2.
-Copy SuperSID files from your distribution disk
+Copy SuperSID files from your distribution disk a.
+Site name

 3. Adjust the configuration file for your site